 The way a parent dresses is also an important step in avoiding the “facepalm” treatment.
 Alison Salcedo, spokesperson for the StubHub ticket-buying website, offers a few tips on concert attire: “Wear whatever makes you feel comfortable.
 Our best advice is not to try to dress like your teen and, instead, be the cool concert-going parent you are in your own skin (and clothes!).”

-If your teenager is going with friends who have already purchased seats but you want to join, consider getting tickets for a few rows back.
+If your teenager is going with friends who have already purchased seats but you want to join, consider getting tickets for a few rows back on a site like StubHub.
 That way, you can monitor without cramping her style.
-To purchase tickets, think about going to a third party site, such as StubHub.
 “Our site is user friendly, with detailed seat maps of every venue, so you can see exactly what your view will be like from your seats,” says Salcedo.

 Tag along – or no?

 For some parents, it may be difficult to decide whether or not to go along for the show.
-Just be sure to consider the things that are important to your teen’s safety.
+In addition to having a safety talk in advance, be sure to consider other factors for your teen’s safety.
 Good questions to ask before the concert might be: Is the music appropriate?
-Could friends be a bad influence?
 Will the crowd get too rowdy?

 If parents decide to stay home, they can still take precautions.
 Schedule a drop-off and pickup time – offer to drive the kids and make sure to enforce when and where they are supposed to meet after the concert.
 Take a look at the schedule and call ahead to the venue to get an estimated time the festivities end.